 If they still won’t refund money you’ve paid, complain to the Financial Ombudsman Service here.
 You can do this free of charge.
 They can investigate your complaint and, if they agree with you, may state that the insurer should refund you and/or pay (limited) compensation.

 Do you automatically renew your insurance every year or do you always shop around to see if you could do better elsewhere?
 We’d be interested in hearing from you.
-You can get in touch at [email protected] or post a comment below.
+You can join the money conversation on the Rest Less community or leave a comment below.